abuehl/abuehl.github.io/_posts/2026-04-20-unneeded-recompilations-when-using-partitions.md

 This is only the list of files that are recompiled due to the implicit imports in implementation files of the `Core` module.
-Of course, all explicit importers of the `Core` module would need to be recompiled as well.
+Of course, all explicit importers of the `Core` module would need to be recompiled as well, which are way more for our UML Editor.

-Our `Core` module may be a rather small example of a module using partitions, but modules were said to deliver faster builds.
-Gratuitously recompiling files that don't really need to be recompiled surely doesn't help for that.
+Our `Core` module is just a small example for a module using partitions.
+For large modules, those unneeded recompilations may make a difference.
+Technically, they should be avoidable.

+But it's not just a problem with wasting CPU time for unneeded recompilations.
+The code is also more difficult to understand, as it'S not evident for readers of the code, where the declarations are coming from.
+That affects also small modules like our `Core` module.

 (last edited 2026-04-20)